Suggestions on Canceling or Booking a Tour to China During the Coronavirus OutbreakUltima actualizacion en 2020-04-03

 Should I go on and book a tour to China?

-If you plan to book a tour before June, we suggest that you hold your decision until the situation is more clear.
-If you are planning to travel to China in July or later, we believe it is ok to go ahead and book a tour since it's unlikely the epidemic will last that long.
+If you plan to book a tour in 2020, we suggest that you hold your decision until the situation is more clear.
+If you are planning to travel to China in 2021 or later, we believe it is ok to go ahead and book a tour since it's unlikely the epidemic will last that long.
 Keep in mind that, as we mentioned above, we will give you a full refund if later you don't feel it's safe to travel.